chitvs/ytcli-dl/README.md

 # ytcli-dl, a minimal command-line YouTube downloader

 **ytcli-dl** is a simple yet powerful tool to download YouTube videos and playlists directly from the command line.
 Using yt-dlp, it supports multiple formats and resolutions, audio-only downloads, and custom output options.
+Intended for personal use.

 ## Features